98. Validate Binary Search Tree - Detailed Explanation

 Steps

-- When visiting a node, compare node.valtoprev.
-Ifprevis notNoneandnode.val ≤ prev, return false.
+node.valtoprev.
+Ifprevis notNoneandnode.val ≤ prev, return false. - Update

 - If no violations, return true.